 In order to establish a platform where both Ugandan and International communities shall celebrate our diverse cultural heritage, the Ministry of Gender, Labour and Social Development together with the Ministry of Tourism, Wildlife and Antiquities in conjunction with Perfect Events have organized the “Uganda International Cultural Fair” for all visitors to have an opportunity to display the cultures local and international, corporate and informal as well as the historical/traditional cultures.

-Under the theme: “Appreciating who we are: Celebrating Cultural Diversity”, this fair will also help to establish relationships with people from different cultural heritages across the globe and support creating an enabling environment in which people can work together to build strong socio economic base of Uganda hence feeding into the vision 2040 of prosperous nation.
+Under the theme: “Cultures, Empowering Each Other”, this fair will also help to establish relationships with people from different cultural heritages across the globe and support creating an enabling environment in which people can work together to build strong socio economic base of Uganda hence feeding into the vision 2040 of prosperous nation.

 Schools are invited to offer an opportunity to the young generation to learn about the different cultures both local and international and be inspired.
 Schools will also be a major focus for creating a tourism culture amongst the Ugandan community since behavioral change is more effective amongst the very young as compared to adults.

 Venue: Uganda Museum, Kampala

 Theme: Appreciating who we are: celebrating cultural diversity.

 Entrance fee: UShs.
 5,000 - Adults, UShs.
 2,000 - Students and free for children below 8 years.